The Coup in the Kremlin

-It isn’t as if China and Japan want both governments pledged to turn the East China Sea into a “Sea of Peace, Cooperation, and Friendship.”
+It isn’t as if China and Japan want to go to war over a few islands.
+In 2007, both governments pledged to turn the East China Sea into a “Sea of Peace, Cooperation, and Friendship.”
 Prior to the downturn in relations in September 2012, they had also held high-level maritime consultations and bilateral talks on a maritime communication mechanism.
 New rounds were held this past January.
 March 19 marked the first bilateral security dialogue in four years, wherein Chinese Assistant Foreign Minister Liu Jianchao and Japanese Deputy Foreign Minister Shinsuke Sugiyama discussed implementation of a hot line between defense authorities to avoid unintended clashes in the air and at sea.

 While talk is good, and certainly not cheap, no timetable for implementation of any concrete crisis management mechanisms has been set.
 Yet realities in the air and waters surrounding the islands remain volatile and demand immediate and substantive progress on firebreaks to contain escalation in the event of an incident.
 Diplomatic cooperation and robust, depoliticized communication mechanisms are vital and needed urgently.